What is Fibromyalgia?

 Fibromyalgia is defined as widespread pain and fatigue.
 It’s a very difficult disease to have because it is extremely hard to diagnosis because it mirrors so many other conditions and there is no specific test to diagnose it.
 It is also difficult to have because there is no cure for fibromyalgia, only ways to control the symptoms.
 There are millions of adults, over the age of 18, who currently have fibromyalgia.
 While fibromyalgia has symptoms similar to an autoimmune disease, researchers believe that it is actually involved in the nervous system.

 There are a few risk factors of fibromyalgia.
 One is being a woman.
 Women account for 80-90% of fibromyalgia patients.
 If fibromyalgia runs in your family, you are also more likely to have it.
-If you were diagnosed with any other disorders, such as osteoarthritis, rheumatoid arthritis, and lupus, this would increase your chances of having fibromyalgia, too.
+If you were diagnosed with any other disorders, such as osteoarthritis, rheumatoid arthritis, or lupus, this would increase your chances of having fibromyalgia, too.
 Any repetitive injury or any traumatic event could also onset fibromyalgia.
 Obesity is another risk factor associated with fibromyalgia, which is why health and nutrition are very important for proper body function.

 Doctors must run lab tests and x-rays to rule out the possibility of any other conditions.
 While there is no way to diagnose fibromyalgia, there are some symptoms that doctors can look out for such as pain, sensitivity to cold or heat, sensitivity to touch, fatigue, headaches, irregular sleep patterns, etc. The symptoms greatly mirror those of arthritis.
 Another symptom is something called fibro-fog.
 Fibro fog is when you have difficulty with memory and concentration.
 Patients may also experience bladder issues, digestive issues, and depression or anxiety.
 These symptoms usually appear around the age of 45, but can appear at any time.

 Everyone experiences different symptoms of fibromyalgia, so it’s important for your doctor to know exactly what you are experiencing so that they can try to alleviate your symptoms and pain.
-Anti-depressants are used to help treat your pain, exercising, massage, physical therapy, etc. Setting a regular sleep pattern can also help.
+Anti-depressants are used to help treat your pain, along with exercising, massage, physical therapy, etc. Setting a regular sleep pattern can also help.
 People with fibromyalgia need to get proper rest.
 Exercise is the most effective treatment for fibromyalgia and should be used in combination with any other treatment option.
 Cognitive behavioral therapy is also used to treat depression stemming from your fibromyalgia.
 This is therapy that is used to change the way people act or think.

 Acupuncture for Fibromyalgia